moealiyasin/moealiyasin/README.md

 Publsihed author of "The 61st" under my pen name Mr. Mo.

-But at whatever heart I have left, I'm a doodler, I was really supposed to be a cartoonist/animator.
+I'm a doodler at heart, I was really supposed to be a cartoonist/animator.
 Maybe in another life.

 Feel free to connect.